 Want to gain new skills and get to know your local area while helping others?
-Last year 144 Chevening Scholars volunteered over 3,000 hours of their spare time for good causes across the UK, and this year we want to do even more to make a difference.
+In 2017/2018 more than 200 Chevening Scholars from 61 universities across the UK volunteered over 5,000 hours of their spare time for good causes across the UK, and this year we want to do even more to make a difference.

 As part of our Community Outreach and Volunteering programme Chevening offers one-off volunteering opportunities throughout the year, working with different organisations across the UK.
 We also promote other volunteering opportunities and encourage you to get involved in projects in your own community.